-Employers frequently take the attitude that regardless of the facts surrounding a workers’ compensation claim, it is going to be paid.
-Fortunately, common sense sometimes (but not always) prevails with certain workers’ compensation claims being deniable.
+Employers frequently take the attitude that regardless of the facts surrounding a workers’ compensation claim, it will be paid.
+Fortunately, common sense sometimes (but not always) prevails, with certain workers’ compensation claims being deniable.
 If you encounter any of the following circumstances in your workers’ compensation claims, consult immediately with your claims adjuster and/or defense counsel about whether or not the claim should be denied.

 In the Course of Employment:

 All states limit workers’ compensation coverage to work being performed for the benefit of the employer.
 The work comp statute will read something to the effect of “arising out of the employment” of “in the course of employment.”
 The intent is to require a connection between the injury and job.
 If there is no relationship to the job, the injury is not workers’ compensation.
 This is especially important when an employee asserts an occupational illness.

 For the Benefit of the Employer: